LivePersonInc/knowledge-center-archive/pages/documents/Security & Regulations/accessibilty-policy.md

 ## Scope of visitor experience accessibility

-The LiveEngage visitor experience was created with people with disabilities in mind.
+The Conversational Cloud visitor experience was created with people with disabilities in mind.
 LivePerson is committed to making its embedded engagement window and engagements increasingly accessible over time.
 The scope of the accessibility support includes:

 * Engagements
 * The embedded engagement window in embedded mode (embedded on the page)